Big Bass On Small Waters

-Locating fish on a giant body of water and deciding which lure to use based on water temperature and/or water clarity can be fun but can also be considered work and small waters can prove to be a great change in pace and who knows you might hook into the bass of a lifetime and locate a hot spot for you and your family when you just want to go have some fun.
+Locating fish on a giant body of water and deciding which lure to use based on water temperature and/or water clarity can be fun.
+It’s also considered work breaking down so many possibilities.
+Small waters can be a great change in pace and who knows you might hook into the bass of a lifetime and locate a hot spot for you and your family when you just want to go have some fun.

-I have found over the years that small bodies of water, whether it be an old farm pond or a water retention pond in the city, hold some great opportunities for some great bass action.
+I’ve found over the years that small bodies of water, whether an old farm pond or retention pond in the city, hold great opportunities for big bass action.
 Whether you use a small boat powered by electric trolling motor or choose to cast from shore these small bodies of water can be home to not only big bass but big aggressive bass and nothing is more fun than bass attacking your lure cast after cast.

 Large lakes all across America are seeing more and more pressure from anglers as well as boaters.
 These activities can really affect the fishing on any given lake.
-While these larger bodies of water are bombarded day in and day out the smaller lakes that dot the landscape throughout the mid-west go untouched and the bass tend to be less weary of your presentation and much more aggressive than its big lake cousins which see so much pressure.
+Large bodies of water are bombarded day in and day out.
+Smaller lakes that dot the landscape throughout the mid-west go untouched.
+The bass are less weary of your presentation on these smaller waters.They are much more aggressive than big lakes that see so much pressure.

-Baits for small lakes can vary just like on big lakes and a lot depends on the pressure that lake receives.
+Baits for small lakes can vary and a lot depends on the pressure the lake receives.
 Some small lakes get some pressure especially retention ponds in the city as many kids and grown-ups flock to anywhere that allows for fun in the outdoors.
-Bait selection in these ponds can be a bit trickier than one that is tucked away on the backside of a 200-acre farm and hasn't been fished in years.
+Bait selection in these ponds can be a bit trickier than one that is tucked away on the backside of a 200-acre farm and hasn’t been fished in years.

 Many ponds are fairly clear around its bank and offer little visible cover.
-Even without a fish finder, invisible cover, on the bottom of the lake, can be probed with a plastic worm, rigged Texas style.
+Even without a fish finder, invisible cover can be probed with a plastic worm.
 Work the entire pond meticulously as you feel the logs and other bottom cover with the weedless rigged bait.
 After a few trips you will know the bottom of that particular body of water like the back of your hand.
 This will help you locate and land many more fish.

 There is still a place for modern technology on small bodies of water.
 In fact there is a product line now that targets small water anglers and it can add to the fun.
 A small boat with electric trolling motor is all you need to get around a small lake.
 Fish finders can come in handy too in plotting the makeup of a lake and locating either the fish themselves or cover where fish are likely to be.

 One thing to keep in mind when fishing these small bodies of water is stratification.
-Stratification can be complicated to explain but it can cause bass to suspend, usually in spring and fall, as oxygen levels decrease on the bottom of the lake.
-If the plastic worm isn't producing you may need to go with a lure that stays high in the water column.
+Stratification will cause bass to suspend.
+If the plastic worm isn’t producing you may need to go with a lure that stays high in the water column.
 A suspending jerk bait or shallow diving crankbait should do the trick.
 I tend to go with a topwater presentation during these situation.
-Again most people shy away from topwater baits, for whatever reason, and this presentation can be outstanding on small lakes and ponds.
+Most people shy away from topwater baits.
+This presentation can be outstanding on small lakes and ponds.

 A great choice on top is a floating Rapala.
-You need only to twitch the lure creating a small ripple in the water then let it sit for several seconds.
-This technique allows you to keep the lure in the strike zone longer, harassing the bass into striking and the strikes can be violent.
+Barely twitch the Rapala to create a small ripple in the water.
+Then let it sit for several seconds.
+This technique allows you to keep the lure in the strike zone longer.
+This will harass the bass into striking and they can be violent.

-Remember the world record bass came from a small lake in Georgia and a once pending world record was caught from Dixon Lake, a 72 acre lake located in California.
-Bass can grow very large in small lakes as long as the forage is right so don't let the size of a lake fool you into thinking there are no big bass in it because you never know, when that retention pond you drive by every day and never see anyone fishing, might be home to the next world record bass.
+The world record bass was caught from a small lake in Georgia.
+A pending world record was caught from a 72 acre lake located in California.
+Bass can grow very large in small lakes as long as the forage is right.
+Don’t let the size of a lake fool you into thinking there’s no big bass in it.
+You never know, when that retention pond you drive by every day will hold the next world record bass.
 GOOD LUCK!